White Pass and Yukon Route: Heritage railway: 1988–present

-The shutdown, however, was not for long.
+The shutdown was not for long.
 Tourism to Alaska began to increase, with many cruise ships stopping at Skagway.
-The scenery of the White Pass route sounded like a great tourist draw; and the rails of the White Pass & Yukon Route were laid right down to the docks, even along them, for the former freight and cruise ship traffic.
-Cruise operators, remembering the attraction of the little mountain climbing trains to their passengers, pushed for a re-opening of the line as a heritage railway.
-The White Pass was and is perfectly positioned to sell a railroad ride through the mountains to cruise ship tourists; they do not even have to walk far from their ships.
+The scenery of the White Pass route was seen as a tourist draw and the rails of the White Pass & Yukon Route were laid down to the docks and along them for the former freight and cruise ship traffic.
+Cruise operators, recognizing the line's historic appeal to their passengers, pushed for its re-opening a heritage railway.
+The White Pass was well-positioned for train rides through the mountains to cruise ship tourists, running along the docks at the port.

-Following a deal between White Pass and the United Transportation Union, representing Alaska employees of the road, the White Pass Route was reopened between Skagway and White Pass in 1988: purely for tourist passenger traffic.
+Following a deal between White Pass and the United Transportation Union, representing Alaska employees of the road, the White Pass Route was reopened between Skagway and White Pass in 1988 purely for tourist passenger traffic.
 The White Pass Route also bid on the ore-haul from the newly reopened Faro mine, but its price was considerably higher than road haulage over the Klondike Highway.

 The railway still uses vintage parlor cars, the oldest four built in 1881 and predating WP&YR by 17 years, and four new cars built in 2007 follow the same 19th-century design.
 At least eight cars have wheelchair lifts.